Speedy Fuels are a Nationwide Fuel and Lubricants Supplier based in London, with regional fuel depots throughout… Read more

 Another sector which you might not normally think of is the smelting industry.
 They use gas oil to power their furnaces which melt the metals.
 These need lots of fuel to get the heat up to the required temperatures.

 One more sector which doesn’t usually spring to mind is data centres.
 These need fuel for their backup generators in case they have a power failure and want to avoid hard drives and computers shutting down.
+In this instance, gas oil is absolutely essential for a smooth running of services.

 To recap we have learnt: